abikesa/lor/README.md

                        1. Challenges
                                      \
                      2. Knowledge -> 4.
-Communication -> Team/Network -> Decisions -> Accomplishments
+Communication -> Memberships -> Accomplishments
                                      /
                                      3. Skills

+                           * Team/Network/Leadership/Decisions

 > This Markdown document preserves the structure and content of the original PDF, making it suitable for rendering in any Markdown-supported environment. -- *GPT 4o*